facundobatista/nysor/README.md

 You call it from the project (no packaging yet), but previously you need to create a virtualenv; e.g.:

 ```
-.../nysor$ python3 -m venv env
+…/nysor$ python3 -m venv env
-.../nysor$ source env/bin/activate
+…/nysor$ source env/bin/activate
-(env) .../nysor$ pip install -r requirements.txt
+(env) …/nysor$ pip install -r requirements.txt
-(env) .../nysor$ python -m nysor
+(env) …/nysor$ python -m nysor
 ```

 You can indicate it to open a file to edit:
 ```
-(env) .../nysor$ python -m nysor myfile.txt
+(env) …/nysor$ python -m nysor myfile.txt
 ```

-By default, currently, some INFO is sent to the terminal, you can reduce the logs verbosity with `-q/--quiet`, increase it with `-v/--verbose`, or even use `-t/--trace` to see everything that is going one under the hood.
+By default, currently, some INFO is sent to the terminal, you can reduce the logs verbosity with `-q/--quiet`, increase it with `-v/--verbose`, or even use `-t/--trace` to see everything that is going one under the hood (specially the interaction with Neovim through the socket).

 Nysor will use `nvim` if it's in the PATH, but you can always specify the binary location using `--nvim`.